arunrawlani/iOSTutorial_HackMcGill/README.md

 ####Adding the Code to Calculate Tip####

-So now lets talk a little bit about if let statements in Swift before we jump onto writing the code. "if let" is a special statement that allows us to check the condition of a variable and perform actions based on that condition.
+Lets talk a little bit about if let statements in Swift before we jump onto writing the code. "if let" is a special statement that allows us to check the condition of a variable and perform actions based on that condition.
 In the code below, we are saying if you can cast billAmount to a Double and save it to a new variable called billAmount, then do nothing.
 However, if you cannot do this, then we should stop what we are doing and clear the fields".
 If the condition is met, then the function can continue.

-So lets add this code to our IBAction calculateTip that we created in the last step:
+Add this code to our IBAction calculateTip that we have created in the previous step:

 ```swift
     @IBAction func calculateTip(sender: AnyObject) {